srikavya23/reactapplication-employee/Readme.md

      # cd /etc/posgresql/12/main
      # vi postgresql.conf

-uncomment the localhost and rename the lacal host as *
+uncomment the listen_addresses and rename the lacal host as *

 create database